 Most of us associate bland foods with saltines and broth, but bland doesn’t have to mean boring.
 Some favorite comfort foods also fit into the category: Think peanut butter sandwiches, scrambled eggs, pasta, even desserts such as a decadent custard.
 Slice a banana and smear with creamy peanut butter for a snack, or spread toast with mashed avocado.
 Virtually anything that’s soft, mild, and low in fiber counts as bland, according to the American Lung Association.

 Odors making you feel even more nauseous?
 Head to the fridge: Cold foods don’t have the strong smells that cling to hot foods.
-(And obviously, avoid garlic, curries, fish, and anything fried.)
+(And obviously, avoid strongly scented herbs, curries, fish, and anything fried.)
 If others are cooking in your house, slip them these tips for eliminating kitchen odors.

 Follow the rainbow rule

 “Eating the rainbow” is healthy for everyone, but eating antioxidant-rich foods may especially help reduce symptoms in lung cancer patients, according to a study.
 The brighter, the better: most fruits and veggies contain antioxidants, but the most colorful often contain the most (and taste great, too): Stock up on berries, bell peppers, squash, and tomatoes.